breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ---

 Welcome!! 🤩👏 My name is Alejandro, and I'm typing these words after years of teaching code and changing lives.
-Please, I beg you to read until the end, I will try my best not to bore you!
+Please, I beg you to read until the end, I will try my best not to bore you! amira

 ## What you already know